New Zealand DQ and QR class locomotives: Exports to Tasmania

 The DQs have not been overly reliable in Tasmania either.
 The locomotives have had a high number of main generator failures, since their arrivals.
-Reductions in rated haulage capacity in recent years have reduced the number of in service failures and train operating problems.
-With Pacific National selling the Tasmanian railway system to TasRail, six locomotives have been repainted into the new grey and yellow livery.
+Reductions in rated haulage capacity reduced the number of in service failures and train operating problems.
+All were included in the 2004 sale of ATN to Pacific National and then in 2009 to TasRail.
+Six locomotives have been repainted into the new grey and yellow livery.
 DQ 2001, which had just been reassembled, became the first loco to be repainted in the new livery in August 2010.
 Two DQs are carrying special advertising panels, in-place of TasRails logo.
 2006 carries a level crossing safety advertisement, while 2012 carries logos commemorating the 75th anniversary of the Rosebery Mine.

 The three QRs were again used as trail units in Tasmania due to the lack of radios and other equipment, as what are fitted to other lead locomotives.
 They were also occasionally used for yard shunts.
-The three locos never saw much service in the first few years, with 2062 and 2102 being placed into storage within the first year, with 2056 following not long after.
+The three locomotives never saw much service in the first few years, with 2062 and 2102 being placed into storage within the first year, with 2056 following not long after.
 The three later returned to service.
 QR 2102 withdrawn again after a major engine failure in July 2002.
-2056 was again withdrawnin August 2005.
+2056 was again withdrawn in August 2005.
 By 2008, only 2062 remained in service.
-The loco was generally on the Melba Line, but was occasionally used on the South Line.
-This loco was withdrawn in November 2009.
+It was generally on the Melba line, but was occasionally used on the South line.
+It was withdrawn in November 2009.
 The locomotives were stored at East Tamar Workshops after withdrawal.
-They were transported to One Steels scrap yard in Bell Bay in June 2012, where they were scrapped.
+They were transported to One Steel in Bell Bay in June 2012 and scrapped.